Mobile-Programming-Project-Group-7/Rustic-Roots/README.md

 ## Contributors:
-This project is developed by Group-7:
+This project is developed by :
 - **Christina Vargka**, [Github account](https://github.com/ChrisVar95) ( Database + Table Booking Management Functionality +Payment gateway integration)
 - **Sujata Shrestha**, [Github account](https://github.com/sujata054)( Design + MainScreens Navigation +Routing)
 - **Esther Fatoyinbo**, [Github account](https://github.com/bebesf)( Database + User Authentication)

+If you would like to contribute to the project, please submit a pull request with your changes.
+We welcome contributions from everyone!